DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_guide_DIY.md

 ##Do-it-yourself EPUB from scratch

 The process of creating an EPUB from scratch is similar to that of developing a simple website.
 The main difference is that while websites can and often do include material from other locations or websites, an EPUB is 'self-contained'.
 This means that all pages or images displayed must be part of the collection.
-Making an EPUB from scratch, by hand, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format.
+Making an EPUB from scratch, by hand, is useful for creating small and simple publications, for creating or modifying publications that make extensive use of the particularities of the EPUB format, or in order to explore and better understand the functionalities and inner workings of this format, which is what we will now do.

 An EPUB file is in fact a ZIP archive, but with the file extension '.epub' instead of '.zip'.
 A such, it is a compressed collection of HTML files, style sheets and images, much like the files found on a website, compiled together with some extra files which define the format and structure of the documents so that an e-reader can display them.
 Any file archiving software that can handle ZIP files can open and decompress an EPUB.
-In some cases this can be done simply by renaming the '.epub' extension to '.zip'.[^epub-zipping-process]
+In some cases this can be done simply by renaming the '.epub' extension to '.zip'. [^epub-zipping-process]

-For a better understanding of the following explanation of what an EPUB is and how to create one, we suggest downloading a working example of a rudimentary EPUB, which can be found on Toolkit project's GitHub page (a direct link can be found in the footnote).[^rudimentary-epub]
+For a better understanding of the following explanation of what an EPUB is and how to create one, we suggest downloading a working example of a rudimentary EPUB, which can be found on Toolkit project's GitHub page (a direct link can be found in the footnote). [^rudimentary-epub]

 ###Structure of an EPUB package

 Decompressing an EPUB file will reveal its internal folder (or directory) structure.
-Examining this structure will help us understand how an EPUB is structured.
+Examining this structure will help us understand how an EPUB is put together.
 As explained above, the EPUB is a compressed ZIP archive.
-Start by decompressing or 'unzipping' the EPUB file using the built-in archive utility of your computer operating system, or archive/compression software such as The Unarchiver (Mac), WinZip (Windows), etc. The unzipped contents should look like this:
+Start by decompressing or 'unzipping' the EPUB file using the built-in archive utility of your computer operating system, or archiving/compression software such as The Unarchiver (Mac), WinZip (Windows), etc. The unzipped contents should look like this:

 <!-- image missing or wrongly named
 ![EPUB layout](images/InD_InD_08_epublayout.png "EPUB layout")